 Let’s face it: none of us are getting any younger.
 That’s why we talk a lot about technology that helps you maintain good health.

 With help from the internet, you can gauge your health status at a glance.
-We’ve come up with a list of five sites that can help you benchmark your overall health, including one that’s been taken by more than 40 million people.
+We’ve come up with a list of five sites that can help you benchmark your overall health, including one taken by more than 40 million people.
 There are tests for your heart, eyes and general well-being.

 Note: These online quizzes are not suitable replacements for a doctor’s opinion.